 Not all the changes have been good, however.
-Cryptocurrency scams have propagated as a new way to trick unsuspecting people.
+Cryptocurrency scams have been propagated as a new way to trick unsuspecting people.
 To discover more about how to recover money from a cryptocurrency scammer, visit this website: https://www.blogs4us.com/

 The people that engineer these scams will try to get people to transfer their cryptocurrency to them.
 In other cases, they will resort to crypto theft and clean out their digital wallets.

 If you own cryptocurrency, you need to be aware of the tricks scammers use to bilk people out of their crypto.
 Here are some of the most common.